PaulaCervilla/Electricity-prices-predictions-in-Spain---Data-Science-TFM/README.md

 - **Weather** variables data
 - **Population** data

-### Conda Environment
+### Conda and Pip Environments

 Python 3.9 was the coding language used along this project.
-In order to maintain replicability, a [Conda environment](/tfm-environment7.yml) was created and saved in a .yml file.
+In order to maintain replicability, a [Conda environment](/tfm-environment9.yml) was created and saved in a .yml file.
+This Conda environment should work if you are working on Linux.
+If you have a different operating system, please use this [Conda environment](/tfm-environment8.yml) instead.

+If you experience any issues installing the Conda environments above, please install the [pip environment](/requirements-tfm3.txt).

+Please follow the intructions in section *Methodology > 1.
+Introduction: Conda and Pip Environments* of [the documentation](/Masters%20dissertation%20-%20Electricity%20prices%20predictions%20in%20Spain%20--%20Paula%20Cervilla%20García.pdf).

 ### Modelling